Download this Ebook to generate leads through a partnership marketing strategy.

 It’s like having a squad of mini-mes out there promoting your brand.
 But you’ve to pick the right squad members who align with your company's values and target market.

-Distribution partnership often takes the form of bundling – uniting your products or services and promoting them on each other’s platforms – and relies heavily on established customer trust.
+Distribution partnership often takes the form of bundling – for example, uniting your products or services and promoting them on each other’s platforms.
+It relies heavily on established customer trust.

-This can include discounts, free trial codes or coupons, or freebies.
+This type of partner program can include discounts, free trial codes or coupons, or freebies.

 It works best when the products are complementary and different enough to provide added value – for example, pairing e-learning software with webinar hosting software or educational content with B2B video marketing strategies.